Sears: 2004–2018: Merger with Kmart and decline

-Bankruptcy and current operations
+2018–present: Bankruptcy and current operations

 A closed Sears store at Stones River Town Centre, in Murfreesboro, Tennessee, in April 2019, with signage still intact.
 The store closed two months earlier, in February 2019.

 On September 24, 2018, Lampert warned that Sears was "running out of time" to salvage its business.
 Sears Holdings filed for Chapter 11 bankruptcy on October 15, 2018, ahead of a $134 million debt payment due that day.
 On November 23, 2018, Sears Holdings released a list of 505 stores, including 266 Sears stores, that were for sale in the bankruptcy process, while all others would hold liquidation sales.

 On January 16, 2019, Lampert won the bankruptcy auction with an offer to maintain about 400 stores; Sears Holdings announced it would remain open.
 On February 7, 2019, Lampert's $5.2 billion plan to keep the business going was approved by a bankruptcy judge.
 The approval meant roughly 425 stores, including 223 Sears stores, and 45,000 jobs would be preserved.

 A new Sears Home & Life store in Lafayette, Louisiana, as depicted in November 2020.
 It closed in June 2023 along with all other remaining small-format Sears stores in the U.S.

 In April 2019, Sears announced the opening of three new stores with a limited set of merchandise under the name Sears Home & Life.
 Also that month, Sears closed its store at Windward Mall in Kaneohe, Hawaii, and its store at Oakbrook Center in Oak Brook, Illinois (which was razed and already rebuilt as a 1-story store), making it the first post-bankruptcy closure for the brand since being bought by ESL.

 On June 3, 2019, the company announced that Transform Holdco would acquire Sears Hometown & Outlet Stores.
 As per deal, it might need to divest its Sears Outlet division to gain approval.
 On August 7, 2019, it was announced that 26 stores would close that October, including 21 Sears stores, among them the last Sears stores in Alabama and West Virginia, at Riverchase Galleria in Hoover and at Huntington Mall in Barboursville, respectively.
 The announcement also included plans to "accelerate the expansion of our smaller store formats which includes opening additional Home & Life stores and adding several hundred Sears Hometown stores after the Sears Hometown and Outlet transaction closes."
 On August 31, 2019, management announced that Transform would close an additional 92 stores, including 15 Sears stores, by the end of 2019.
 Near the end of 2019, Sears sold the brand name DieHard to Advance Auto Parts for $200 million.

 A total of 100 more stores closed by December 2019.
 51 Sears stores were closed in February 2020.
 More stores continued to close throughout 2020 and 2021 including the final Sears in Maine at The Maine Mall.

 In 2021, an unauthorized party accessed Transformco computer servers between June 3 and June 15 that held employee payroll and healthcare information that affected current and past Sears and other Transformco employees.